Interior Design Ideas Indian - Style for Small Spaces

 -

-Use small brass or colored glass pendant lamps to add mood lighting.
-Consider wall-mounted diyas or LED strips behind a carved wood panel for a layered, cozy glow.
+Make sure to use small brass or colored glass pendant lamps for mood lighting.
+Think about employing LED strips behind a finely carved wood panel or wall-mounted diyas for a sophisticated layering effect.

 -